This article gives you ideas on how to make better investment decision. I started a few years ago and it has helped me immensely.

 It also showed me that I don’t really resonate with generalists.

 Feedback analysis is by no means new.
 It was invented sometime in the fourteenth century by an otherwise totally obscure German theologian and picked up quite independently, some 150 years later, by John Calvin and Ignatius of Loyola, each of whom incorporated it into the practice of his followers.”

 And you can use this technique to evaluate and make better investment decisions.

 Every time you make an investment write down the answers to the following three questions:

 Don’t write a long essay just one or two lines.

 When you review the investment, after a price decline or receipt of new information, look at your reason for buying.
-If the reason is no longer valid I suggest you seriously consider selling.
+If the reason is no longer valid I suggest you sell.